ethz-pes/AI-mag/TUTORIAL.md

 > **WARNING**: The dataset and the trained ANNs are only included in the releases.

-* Go to the latest release: [download](https://github.com/ethz-pes/AI-mag/releases/latest)
+1. Go to the latest release: [Release](https://github.com/ethz-pes/AI-mag/releases/latest)
-* Download the source code: "Source code (zip)" or "Source code (tar.gz)"
+1. Download the source code: "Source code (zip)" or "Source code (tar.gz)"
-* Unpack the source code
+1. Unpack the folder "AI-mag-x.x"
-* Download the data: "data.zip" or "data.tar.gz"
+1. Download the data: "data.zip" or "data.tar.gz"
-* Unpack the data (replace the folder "dataset" and "design")
+1. Unpack the data (replace the folders "dataset" and "design")
-* Start MATLAB and go to the corresponding folder
+1. Start MATLAB and go to the corresponding folder
-* Type "init_toolbox" to load the toolbox
+1. Type "init_toolbox" to load the toolbox

 ## Run a Single Inductor Design